twilio-professional-services/flex-recover-non-graceful-disconnects/README.md

+## Known Issues

+### Flex `endConferenceOnExit` Idiosyncaracies
+Flex automatically updates `endConferenceOnExit` for the entire task reservation every time a conference update comes in (as well as on task acceptance - when the conference is created).
+And any time there are 2 or less active participants, it unavoidably sets `endConferenceOnExit` to `true`.
+This is a safeguard which is valid in most cases (just not this scenario where we are wanting the customer to remain connected to the Twilio conference on non-graceful agent disconnection)

+We've worked around by essentially undoing the OOTB Flex conference participant update when it happens - but it does introduce split-second transient periods where `endConferenceOnExit` will be `true` for the 2 participants in conference (until our reversal API call executes to undo it).

+Also, the best place to execute this participant logic is in the exiting ConferenceMonitor of our flex-dialpad-addon-plugin (TODO: insert link to branch here).

+A Flex feature request has been logged - to ideally allow this Flex behavior to be configurable or overridden.

 ## Pre-Requisites
 * An active Twilio account with Flex provisioned.
 Refer to the [Flex Quickstart](https://www.twilio.com/docs/flex/quickstart/flex-basics#sign-up-for-or-sign-in-to-twilio-and-create-a-new-flex-project") to create one.
 * npm version 5.0.0 or later installed (type `npm -v` in your terminal to check)